libishm/moveit1_ur/README.md

 # Docker container for Moveit 1 and Universal Robots

-Only the ur10e_moveit_config has been updated
+Note: Only the ur10e_moveit_config has been updated, in case you want this repo with a different ur robot you will need to update the corresponding moveit_config.

 To update ur(x)_moveit_config
 - Use the setup assistant to regenerate pkg